 This coupled system can be interpreted as a two-leg Bose-Hubbard ladder with periodic boundary conditions forming two connected rings with $M$ sites each one.
 In the ladder geometry, $J$ and $J_{\perp}$ correspond to the hopping along the rings and legs of the ladder.
-The competition between the two tunneling parameters determines the static properties of the two connected BH rings.
+The competition between the two tunneling parameters determines the static properties of the two connected discrete rings.
 In particular, there are two limiting cases: when $J/ J _{\perp}\rightarrow 0$ the system behaves as $M$ independent bosonic Josephson junctions, with two sites coupled by $J_\perp$~\cite{junction}, whereas when $J/ J _{\perp}\rightarrow \infty$ the two rings become fully decoupled.
-Many-body properties of a single BH ring loaded with contact interacting bosons have been studied in Refs.~\cite{Wu2006,Buonsante2006}.
-The general ring with a tunable tunneling, have been previously studied for $M=3$~\cite{gallemi1} and for an arbitrary (small) number of sites~\cite{gallemi2}.
-In this work we will consider mainly the minimal coupled atromtronic circuits, that is, two stacked trimers (see Fig.~\ref{Fig-esquema} for a schematic representation of the system).
+Many-body properties of a single lattice ring with finite number of sites loaded with contact interacting bosons, have been studied in Refs.~\cite{Wu2006,Buonsante2006}.
+A general case of one ring with a tunable tunneling, has been previously studied for $M=3$~\cite{gallemi1} and for an arbitrary (but small) number of sites~\cite{gallemi2}.
+In this work we consider mainly the minimal coupled atromtronic circuits; two stacked trimers.